i-Con: wolfgang tillmans

 Frank Ocean, musician "Being both a photographer and a performer on stage, how do you feel about all those camera phones out in the audience?"

-In the mid to late 90s I realised that taking photographs is not a passive act, but a potentially aggressive one.
+In the mid to late 90s I realized that taking photographs is not a passive act, but a potentially aggressive one.
 It's about being seen taking pictures; the pictures don't matter.
 It's a symbol of taking control of a social situation.
 In a performance situation pulling out your smart phone camera is a symbol of not wanting to submit to what is given to you by the performers but an act of appropriation.
 I own this.
 Myself I pull out the camera sometimes in these moments because of a sense of duty.
 I have the duty to record this.
 I don't want to disturb the purity of the moment, but I feel compelled in order to save this moment for posterity.

 Terry Jones, founder of i-D "How can we help activate a generation to respond without fear to the unfolding daily news of fear controlling politics?"